Adéla (singer)

-Adéla Jergová (born 27 November 2003), mononymously known as Adéla, is a Slovak singer, songwriter, and dancer.
-She rose to prominence as a contestant in the 2023 survival show Dream Academy, which concluded with the formation of the girl group Katseye.
-Her debut single, "Homewrecked", was released independently in 2024.
-In 2025, she signed with Capitol Records and released her debut extended play (EP), The Provocateur.
-In 2026, she is set to support American singer Demi Lovato on the It's Not That Deep Tour.
+Adéla Jergová (born 27 November 2003) is a Slovak singer, songwriter and dancer.
+She spent her teenage years training in ballet dance before expanding to music and competing in the 2023 talent competition television show Dream Academy.
+After signing to Capitol Records, she released her debut extended play (EP), The Provocateur (2025).

+Adéla's first studio album, Prima (2026), debuted at number four on the Billboard 200.
+The singles "Ain't in LA" and "Nicole Kidman" marked her first entries on the US Billboard Hot 100 and made her the first Slovak artist in history to appear on the chart.

 Early life

-Adéla Jergová was born on 27 November 2003, in Bratislava, Slovakia.
-She began taking ballet lessons in Moscow starting when she was three years old.
-She has stated that watching the television series Hannah Montana at three years old inspired her to become a singer.
-She also taught herself English starting at eight years old by watching American television series and interviews with American singers and was fluent by age nine.
-She has described being online as a child as having "Americanized" her and introducing her to more liberal ideas, which, according to her, made her feel alienated from Slovak society.
+Adéla Jergová was born on 27 November 2003 in Bratislava, Slovakia.
+She began taking ballet lessons in Moscow, Russia, starting when she was three years old.
+She has stated that watching the American teen sitcom Hannah Montana as a young child inspired her to become a singer.
+She taught herself English, starting at eight years old, by watching American television series and interviews with American singers; she was fluent by age nine.
+Adéla has described being online as a child as having "Americanized" her and introducing her to more liberal ideas, which made her feel alienated from Slovak society.
 As a child, she became interested in vocals and production.
-She moved to Vienna to join the Vienna State Ballet as a teenager and then to London the following year.
+She moved to Vienna, Austria, to join the Vienna State Ballet as a teenager and then to London, England, to join the English National Ballet School the following year.

 Career

+2022–2023: Career beginnings and Dream Academy

-In 2022, Adéla moved to Los Angeles to pursue a music career and compete on the 2023 Hybe Corporation and Geffen Records reality competition series Dream Academy against 19 other girls.
-During the first challenge, she performed a group dance to the Blackpink song "Pink Venom" and was one of the first to be eliminated after receiving the fewest fan votes.
+In 2022, Adéla moved to Los Angeles, United States, to pursue a music career.
+She studied music at Santa Monica College.
+In 2023, she participated in the Hybe Corporation and Geffen Records' reality competition series Dream Academy alongside 19 other contestants.
+During the first challenge, she performed a group dance to Blackpink’s "Pink Venom" and was one of the first to be eliminated after receiving the fewest fan votes.
 She later described the competition as "the worst year of my life".
 The winners of the series went on to form the girl group Katseye.
-Adéla also appeared in Netflix's behind-the-scenes docuseries covering the events of Dream Academy, titled Pop Star Academy: Katseye, which premiered in 2024.
-That year, she made her debut as a solo artist in September with the release of her single "Homewrecked," which Out named one of the best singles for the week of its release.
-Adéla's second single "Superscar" was released in October 2024.
-As of 2024, she is attending college in Los Angeles for music.
+Adéla also appeared in Pop Star Academy: Katseye, Netflix's 2024 behind-the-scenes docuseries covering the events of Dream Academy.